 For durability, the Nano Shot Plus has been designed to be water-resistant.
 So, you can depend on it as the conditions become less than ideal.
 For attachment, CatEye used a two-part attachment bracket that allows you to easily take the light with you after you've locked up.
-Additionally, the Nano Shot Plus comes with an optional helmet mount.
-So, you can simply go from the trail to your front door without moving the light position.

 In terms of modes, the Nano Shot Plus has three.
 For a maximum output, and the shortest battery life, there's High.
 The next two, Low and Hyper-constant, move from solid to flashing.
 All in all, the light's rechargeable lithium-ion battery has a life range from 1.5 to 4 hours depending on your mode selection.
 However, when your ride is done, CatEye predicts that a full recharge of the battery can be performed in around eight hours and an 80% recharge will take around five hours.
 We realize that this is a little bit lengthy, but with the included USB charging cable, you can simply plug the light into your work computer and forget about it.